pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/is-user-registered.md

 );
 ```

-The success callback will be true or false based on the outcome of the check against the Profile Id.
+The success callback will be true or false based on the outcome of the check against the profile ID.

 The error callback contains an object with these properties: